vitest-dev/vitest/docs/config/index.md

 :::

 ::: warning
-Beware that the global setup is run in a different global scope, so your tests don't have access to variables defined here.
+Beware that the global setup is running in a different global scope, so your tests don't have access to variables defined here.
+Also, since Vitest 1.0.0-beta, global setup runs only if there is at least one running test.
+This means that global setup might start running during watch mode after test file is changed, for example (the test file will wait for global setup to finish before running).
 :::